joe-irving/defundclimatechaos/demands.md

 Together, through public ownership and direct democracy, we need to transform our energy and financial sectors to build a system that works for everyone and ensures green low-cost energy access for all.

 {% include accordion-end.html %}

-\*Financial Transaction Tax = A tax on the financial transactions of banks, for more information see [https://www.robinhoodtax.org.uk/how-it-works](https://www.robinhoodtax.org.uk/how-it-works "https://www.robinhoodtax.org.uk/how-it-works")